qwshen/spark-etl-framework/README.md

 ### Pipeline definition
 The following explains the definition of each section in a pipeline:
 - Settings
   - singleSparkSession - when a pipeline consists of multiple jobs, each job can be executed under a separate Spark Sub-Session.
-This provides the resource isolation across jobs.
+This provides resource isolation across jobs.
 When this flag is set to true, all jobs are executed under the same global Spark-Session.
-    The default value: false.
+The default value is false.
-  - globalViewAsLocal - global dataframes(views) are shared across jobs (even when they are running under separate Spark Sub-Sessions).
+  - globalViewAsLocal - global dataframes (views) are shared across jobs (even when they are running under separate Spark Sub-Sessions).
 Global views are referenced as global_temp.${table}.
 To make the references easier as local views, set this flag to true.
-    The default value: true.
+The default value is true.
   <br />

-- Variables - the variables defined in this section can be referenced anywhere in the definition of the current pipeline, including sql statements.
+- Variables - the variables defined in this section can be referenced anywhere in the definition of the current pipeline, including SQL statements.
   - A variable must be given a name and value, and is referenced in the format of ${variable-name}.
-  - The value can references any values defined in application configuration, as well as from job submit command.
-The following example shows that process_date is from events.process_date which is defined in application configuration:
+  - The value can reference any values defined in the application configuration, as well as from the job submit command.
+The following example shows that process_date is from events.process_date, which is defined in the application configuration:
       ```xml
       <variables>
           <variable name="process_date" value="${events.process_date}" />
           <variable name="staging_uri" value="/tmp/staging/events" />
       </variables>
       ```
-  - **When a variable is defined more than one time, its value from job submit command has the highest precedence, and the value from pipeline definition has the lowest precedence.**
+  - **When a variable is defined more than once, its value from the job submit command has the highest precedence, and its value from the pipeline definition has the lowest precedence.**
-  - When a variable contains sensitive data such as password, its value can be protected by custom key.
-The following describes the steps how to encrypt the value, and how to configure the variable:
+  - When a variable contains sensitive data, such as a password, its value can be protected by a custom key.
+The following describes how to encrypt the value, and how to configure the variable:
-    - encrypt the value by running the following command:
+    - Encrypt the value by running the following command:
       ```shell
       java -cp spark-etl-framework-xxx.jar com.qwshen.Encryptor --key-string ${key-value} --data ${password}
       ```